Landing Zone

 -

-Ensure your settings match the screenshot below (These are the defaults)
+Ensure settings match the defaults.

 Screenshot